rutherford-nj/www.rutherfordboronj.com/upcoming-events/rutherford-day.md

 Due to anticipated construction at Memorial Park, this year’s Rutherford Day will be held in and around Lincoln Park.
 This event is open to Rutherford-based businesses and organizations only.

+And following Rutherford Day, check out Dining Out Rutherford beginning at 6pm on Park Ave - with music by Mushmouth at 7pm and opening act School of Rock at 6:30pm!

 For more information, contact Kim Bogosian at communications@rutherfordboronj.com.